-A simple delicious recipe for Ahi Poke Bowls made with fresh tuna (or TOFU!) served over brown rice or kelp noodles, with avocado, cucumber, radish and Citrus Ponzu Sauce.
+A simple delicious recipe for Poke Bowls made with your choice of ahi or tofu!
+Served over brown rice or kelp noodles, with avocado, cucumber, radish and flavorful Citrus Ponzu Dressing.
 Vegan and GF adaptable!

 Week one of my January Cleanse proved to be challenging.
 The moment I pronounced that I was off the cookie diet, cookies appeared in masses.
 The universe can be funny and cruel sometimes!
-Here’s something I’ve been loving this week – so fresh, healthy and fast: an Ahi Poke Bowl!
-(And a little secret . . . . you can keep this vegan.
+Here’s something I’ve been loving this week – so fresh, healthy and fast: Poke Bowls! (and a little secret . . . you can even keep this vegan!
 Yes, vegan Poke!)

 Poke, if you are unfamiliar, is a marinated fish salad, hailing from Hawaii, traditionally seasoned with soy, sesame oil, seaweed and scallions.
 But what’s great about it is how creative you can get with it.
 Place the poke salad over a bed of brown rice – or go carb-free with zucchini noodles, seaweed salad or kelp noodles, shredded cabbage, or cauliflower rice.
 Very customizable.
 You don’t even have to use fish, keeping it totally vegan!

-This Tofu Poke is just as good as the one with fish and it’s a very affordable alternative.
+This Tofu Poke Bowl is honestly just as good as the one with ahi tuna and it’s a very affordable alternative.
 Use extra firm tofu, or purchase baked tofu.

 Here below I’m making Ahi poke, cutting the ahi into small cubes.
 I used a frozen block of sushi grade tuna (AAA) because fresh tuna, in our area, is over-the-top expensive.